 New Medical Services and New Technologies

-- The deadline to submit (and for CMS to receive) an application for FY 2021 new technology add-on payments is Friday October 11, 2019.
-The FY 2021 New Technology Application Packet is available for download in the downloads section below.
+The deadline to submit (and for CMS to receive) an application for FY 2022 new technology add-on payments was Friday October 16, 2020.

 Information for New Technology Town Hall Meeting for FY 2022

 The FY 2022 New Technology Town Hall Meeting to discuss FY 2022 applications for add-on payments for new medical services and technologies under the hospital inpatient prospective payment system (IPPS) was held virtually December 15-16, 2020.
 Links for recordings of the Town Hall meeting are located in the Related Links section below.

 Sections 1886(d)(5)(K) and (L) of the Act establish a process of identifying and ensuring adequate payment for new medical services and technologies (sometimes collectively referred to in this section as “new technologies”) under the IPPS.
 Section 1886(d)(5)(K)(vi) of the Act specifies that a medical service or technology will be considered new if it meets criteria established by the Secretary after notice and opportunity for public comment.
 Section 1886(d)(5)(K)(ii)(I) of the Act specifies that a new medical service or technology may be considered for new technology add-on payment if, based on the estimated costs incurred with respect to discharges involving such service or technology, the DRG prospective payment rate otherwise applicable to such discharges under this subsection is inadequate.
 We note that, beginning with discharges occurring in FY 2008, CMS transitioned from CMS-DRGs to MS-DRGs.
 The regulations at 42 CFR 412.87 implement these provisions and § 412.87(b) specifies three criteria for a new medical service or technology to receive the additional payment:

 (1) the medical service or technology must be new;